 Learn Local website

-Approximately 350 quality training providers hold contracts to deliver government-funded training in 2017 as part of the Skills First training market, including TAFE institutes and learn local organisations.
-The successful training providers were offered contracts following a rigorous and fair selection process where providers were evaluated against published evaluation criteria.
+The successful training providers have been selected for Contract offer following a rigorous and fair selection process where providers were evaluated against published evaluation criteria.

-Students who currently study with a provider that received government funding in 2016, but have not been awarded a 2017 contract, can continue to train with their existing provider until they have finished their qualification.
-This will also apply to students who currently study with a provider that receives government funding in 2017, but is not awarded a 2018 contract.
+Students who currently study with a training provider that received government funding in 2016 and/or 2017, but has not been awarded a 2018-19 contract, can continue to train with their existing provider until they have finished their qualification.

 Skills First is leading the nation in ensuring quality in vocational and educational training and helping make Victoria - the Education State.